Equine Centred – Relational Horsemanship Philosophy

 The horse in its natural state has survived for close to 55 million years without human support.
 By studying the lifestyle and environment of the few remaining free roaming horses and applying it in the domestic setting we stand to influence profoundly the future of the horse/human relationship.

-IFEEL upholds high standards of horse welfare and well-being as defined by SAFE Professionals ethics and codes of conduct.
+IFEEL upholds high standards of horse welfare and well-being as defined by SAFE Professionals ethics and codes of conduct and of the UK HETI Human Equine Interaction Register (HEIR).

 IFEEL Method for Horses and Herds